happyduck303/wordpress-k8s/README.md

-# command build and deploy in specific namespace in k8s
+# build and deploy in specifics namespace in k8
 ## Staging
 ```